EpicRobot9/JarvisAIWebsite/docs/ARCHITECTURE.md

 	- History panel with search, titles, pinning.
 Updating an existing note avoids duplicate entries.
 	- Notes render in Markdown with safe HTML collapsible sections (`<details><summary>…</summary>…</details>`).
 	- A Home button links back to the main site.
+ - Chunked summarization: long transcripts are split and summarized in chunks, then merged.
+The UI shows progress (e.g., “Summarizing 2/5”, “Merging…”) and suggests a title from the first heading of the generated notes (fallback: first 60 chars of the transcript).

 Backend
 - Summarize: `POST /api/notes/summarize` (tries `gpt-4o`, falls back to `gpt-4o-mini`).
 Accepts `instructions`, `collapsible`, `categories`; defaults `collapsible/categories` to true when unset.